|

 hour.
 Chest X-Ray showed no abnormality.
 A clinical diagnosis of lymphoma

+was suggested.
 A fine needle aspiration was performed on cervical

 lymphnodes using a 22G needle.
 Smears were stained in Papanicoleau and